Vomijet Oral Drop

 CAUTION

-Caution is advised when consuming alcohol with Vomijet Oral Drop.
+It is not known whether it is safe to consume alcohol with Vomijet Oral Drop.
 Please consult your doctor.

 CAUTION